-The Young Practitioners Committee is open to members (excluding Fellows) who have been in practice for less than ten years.
-The mandate of the Committee is to serve the interests of young intellectual property practitioners including providing professional development and networking opportunities, and outreach to potential student members.
+The Emerging Leaders Committee is open to members (excluding Fellows) who have been in practice for less than ten years.
+The mandate of the Committee is to serve the interests of intellectual property practitioners with less than ten years in experience in IP and students including providing professional development and networking opportunities, and outreach.